 21. Adopt rules to establish competency standards for obtaining and maintaining a license.

-22. Adopt rules for the qualification and certification of clinical nurse specialists.
+22. Adopt rules to qualify and certify clinical nurse specialists.

-23. Adopt rules for approval and reapproval of refresher courses for nurses who are not currently practicing.
+23. Adopt rules to approve and reapprove refresher courses for nurses who are not currently practicing.

 24. Maintain a list of approved medication assistant training programs.